 Video has become a popular channel for online entrepreneurs.
 With more and more online creators utilizing this medium, it was time for me to dive into video hosting and stream from a website marketing perspective.
 I am particularly interested in solutions for streaming content in your own websites where you own your content and your audience.

-Cloudflare is best known for their CDN and DDoS attack protection service, and many websites already use their free and paid tiers.
-What is less known perhaps, is that Cloudflare operates a massive (if not the largest) network of internet infrastructure.
+Cloudflare is best known for its CDN and DDoS attack protection service, and many websites already use their free and paid tiers.
+Perhaps, what is less known is that Cloudflare operates a massive (if not the largest) network of internet infrastructure.

 Cloudflare stream is a no-fluff video streaming and hosting solution.
-There are no channels, likes, playlists or other social features.
-The Stream platform is all about uploading your video files to Cloudflare, and then streaming them with super-fast speeds either via a link, website embed or custom integration.
+There are no channels, likes, playlists, or other social features.
+The Stream platform is all about uploading your video files to Cloudflare and then streaming them with super-fast speeds via a link, website embed, or custom integration.
 I will explain how this works in a second.

-Cloudflare Stream comes with a single plan that covers 1,000 minutes of video storage for $5 per month.
-This is prepaid, and the rate adjusts accordingly with the minutes of uploaded video.
-For example, if you have 1,200 minutes of video you will be charged $6 per month.
+Cloudflare Stream comes with a single plan covering 1,000 minutes of video storage for $5 per month.
+This is prepaid, and the rate adjusts accordingly with the minutes of the uploaded video.
+For example, if you have 1,200 minutes of video, you will be charged $6 per month.

-Content delivery (streaming) costs extra (this is post-paid), and Cloudflare charges $1 per 1,000 minutes of video viewed each month.
-Basically you pay for what you use, and there are no extra costs or additional tools required e.g. video player, CDN etc.
+Content delivery (streaming) costs extra (post-paid), and Cloudflare charges $1 per 1,000 minutes of video viewed each month.
+Basically, you pay for what you use, and there are no extra costs or additional tools required, e.g., video player, CDN, etc.

-This is particularly great for developers looking to integrate video streaming in their apps, because typical video streaming and cloud providers charge a lot for data egress (accessing data after the initial upload), and also they don’t provide a player (you need to integrate your player of choice).
+This is particularly great for developers looking to integrate video streaming in their apps because typical video streaming and cloud providers charge a lot for data egress (accessing data after the initial upload).
+Also, they don’t provide a player (you need to integrate your choice).